richelbilderbeek/teaching/docs/papers/evaluation/README.md

   Studies in Educational Evaluation 54 (2017): 22-42.
 - `[Marsh, 1984]` Marsh, Herbert W.
-  "Students' evaluations of university teaching: Dimensionality, reliability, validity, potential baises, and utility."
+  "Students' evaluations of university teaching: Dimensionality, reliability, validity, potential biases, and utility."
 Journal of educational psychology 76.5 (1984): 707.
 - `[Martínez-Gómez, 2011]` Martínez-Gómez, Mónica, et al.
   "A multivariate method for analyzing and improving the use of student evaluation of teaching questionnaires: A case study."
 Quality & Quantity 45.6 (2011): 1415-1427.